Careers

 JOB POSTINGS

-Garden School is excited to announce the opening of an Upper Division Science faculty position for the fall of 2025.
-The position is focused on the life sciences (e.g. Life Science, Biology, etc.) in the upper grades (7 – 11) so experience teaching Science to older students and comfort with a range of life sciences is required. Â
+Garden School is excited to announce the opening of a Lower Division Classroom Teaching position for the fall of 2025.
+The position is focused on early childhood grades N – K. Therefore, experience and expertise working with this age group as well as comfort with a range of print and arts materials, manipulatives, resources, and methodologies relevant to young students is required. Â

-Garden School is an innovative and collaborative environment where teachers have smaller than usual rosters so they may focus on the interests and needs of bright and sophisticated individuals all of whom are college bound.
+Garden School is an innovative and collaborative environment where teachers have smaller-than-usual rosters, allowing them to focus on the interests and needs of bright and sophisticated individuals, all of whom are college-bound.
 Teaching faculty at Garden enjoy a great deal of autonomy in the material they cover in tandem with well-developed support structures to employ best practices in their discipline.

 If you enjoy working with an innovative team, employing best-practice in the classroom, helping bright students achieve their potential, and seeing every child as an individual, then please forward your cover letter and resume to the attention of Mary Petruso at mpetruso@gardenschool.orgÂ